French cruiser Cosmao: World War I

 By the start of World War I in August 1914, the ship lay at Casablanca in French Morocco.
 She was assigned to the Morocco Division, along with the cruiser Cassard.
 The two cruisers, soon to be joined by the armored cruisers Amiral Charner, Bruix, and Latouche-Tréville, were tasked with patrolling the sea lanes off the coast of northwestern Africa and protect merchant shipping from commerce raiders.
 They were also responsible for escorting convoys and patrolling anchorages in the Canary Islands to ensure German U-boats were not using them to refuel.
 The cruisers operated out of Oran, French Morocco.
 By late September, it had become clear that German raiders were not operating in the area, so the armored cruisers were transferred elsewhere, though Cosmao remained on station with Cassard, and they were joined by the protected cruiser Friant.
 The three cruisers patrolled for German arms shipments to Spain and Spanish Morocco.

-Between 13 and 20 December 1916, Cosmao was had her main battery removed at Gibraltar, before later moving to Bordeaux to be rearmed on 29 March 1917.
+Between 13 and 20 December 1916, Cosmao had her main battery removed at Gibraltar, before later moving to Bordeaux to be rearmed on 29 March 1917.
 Her armament was reduced again in 1918, and in October she was sent to patrol the Syrian coast in the Levant Station through the end of the war in November.
 She remained there until March 1919, when she was sent to Rochefort, where an inspection revealed her boilers to be in very poor condition.
 She was placed in reserve on 25 April 1919 and was struck from the naval register on 30 October.
 She was used as a storage hulk in Rochefort from 1920 to 1927, and she was sold the following year to Société Goldenberg to be broken up in Rochefort.